Sylius/Stack/docs/grid/your_first_grid.md

  ------------------------------ ---------------------------
   app_admin_supplier_index           /admin/suppliers
 ```
-{% endcode %}

 {% hint style="info" %}
 See how to add this new page into your [administration menu](../cookbook/admin_panel/menu.md).
 {% endhint %}

-Now, your new grid should look like this when accessing the index on */admin/suppliers/*:
+Now, your new grid should look like this when accessing the index on _/admin/suppliers/_:

 ![image](../.gitbook/assets/suppliers_grid.png)